-Gilmore TD, Gélinas C. (2015) Methods for assessing the in vitro transforming activity of NF-κβ transcription factor c-Rel and related proteins.
-Methods Mol.
-Biol.
-1280:427-46
+Gilmore TD, Gélinas C. (2015) Methods for assessing the in vitro transforming activity of NF-κB transcription factor c-Rel and related proteins.
+Methods Mol Biol 1280:427-46

-Guo JY, Chen H-Y, Mathew R, Fan J, Strohecker AM, Kamphorst JJ, Chen G, Lemmons JMS, Karantza V, Coller HA, DiPaola RS, Gélinas C, Rabinowitz JD, White E. (2011) Activated Ras requires autophagy to maintain oxidative metabolism and tumorigenesis.
-Genes Dev.
-25:460-70
+Guo JY, Chen HY, Mathew R, Fan J, Strohecker AM, Karsli-Uzunbas G, Kamphorst JJ, Chen G, Lemons JM, Karantza V, Coller HA, Dipaola RS, Gélinas C, Rabinowitz JD, White E. (2011) Activated Ras requires autophagy to maintain oxidative metabolism and tumorigenesis.
+Genes Dev 25:460-70

-Fan G, Fan Y, Gupta N, Matsuura I, Liu F, Zhen Zhou X, Lu KP, Gélinas C. (2009) Peptidyl-prolyl isomerase Pin1 markedly enhances the oncogenic activity of the Rel proteins in the NF-κβ family.
-Cancer Res.
-69:4589-97
+Fan G, Fan Y, Gupta N, Matsuura I, Liu F, Zhou XZ, Lu KP, Gélinas C. (2009) Peptidyl-prolyl isomerase Pin1 markedly enhances the oncogenic activity of the rel proteins in the nuclear factor-kB family.
+Cancer Res 69:4589-97

-Drawid A, Gupta N, Nagaraj VH, Gélinas C, Sengupta A. (2009) A Hidden Markov Model with position-dependent transition probabilities accurately predicts the occupancy of a transcription factor on self-overlapping binding motifs.
-BMC Bioinformatics 10:208-34
+Drawid A, Gupta N, Nagaraj VH, Gélinas C, Sengupta AM.
+(2009) OHMM: A Hidden Markov Model accurately predicting the occupancy of a transcription factor with a self-overlapping binding motif.
+BMC Bioinformatics 10:208

-Gupta N, Delrow J, Drawid, A, Sengupta AM, Fan G, Gélinas C. (2008) Repression of B-cell linker (BLNK) and B-cell adaptor for phosphoinositide 3-kinase (BCAP) is important for lymphocyte transformation by Rel proteins.
-Cancer Res.
-68(3):808-14
+Gupta N, Delrow J, Drawid A, Sengupta AM, Fan G, Gélinas C. (2008) Repression of B-cell linker (BLNK) and B-cell adaptor for phosphoinositide 3-kinase (BCAP) is important for lymphocyte transformation by Rel proteins.
+Cancer Res 68:808-14